lambda-client/lambda/README.md

 <details>
   <summary>... install plugins?</summary>

-> Open the lambda menu either on main menu or escape menu.
-You can download official plugins there.
+> Open the ClickGUI by pressing `y`.
+The window called `Plugins` contains all loaded plugins.
+Either  You can download official plugins there.
 They are hosted on [GitHub](https://github.com/lambda-plugins/).
 If you want to load a third party plugin click the `open plugins folder` button and put the jar into the folder.
 CAUTION: Third party plugins can contain dangerous code!
 Only use plugins from trusted sources!

 </details>